Jsparrow/jsparrow.github.io/docs/rules/try-with-resource.md

 description:
     This rule adds the try-with-resources statement introduced in Java 7.
 Closing statements are removed as the construct takes care of that.
-tags: ["Free", "Java 7", "Old Language Constructs", "Readability"]
+tags: ["Free", "Java 7", "Old Language Constructs", "Readability", "Marker"]
 defaultConfiguration: true
 ---